 Calico Labs is a startup devoted to developing anti-aging therapies.
 It’s been nearly four years since the company started in 2013 and TIME Magazine announced the start-up with great fanfare.
 In that year, TIME interviewed Google founder Larry Page, who said:

 “..it takes 10 or 20 years to go from an idea to something being real.
 Health care is certainly one of those areas.
 We should shoot for the things that are really, really [sic] important, so 10 or 20 years from now we have those things done.” – Larry Page, Google Founder.

 Science has recently uncovered more esoteric anti-aging therapies, such as calorie restriction and intermittent fasting.
 As well, research has shown that existing drugs, such as metformin and rapamycin and can ward off the development of the chronic diseases of aging.

 Substantial evidence shows that metformin prevents cancer and extends the lives of type 2 diabetics.
-Researchers are currently running a $65 million clinical trial to test the anti-aging drug metformin on 3000 healthy senior adults.
+Researchers are currently running a $65 million clinical trial of the anti-aging drug metformin in 3000 healthy senior adults.

-Anti-aging researchers laud calorie restriction as the only proven intervention to retard the aging process.
+Anti-aging researchers laud calorie restriction (CR) as the only proven intervention to retard the aging process.